 |PLT = Platelets|

 |Do not administer KADCYLA until platelet count recovers to ≤ Grade 1 (≥ 75,000/mm3), and then treat at same dose level.||Do not administer KADCYLA until platelet count recovers to ≤ Grade 1 (≥ 75,000/mm3), and then reduce one dose level.|

 Pulmonary Toxicity [see Warnings and Precautions (5.4)]

-KADCYLA should be permanently discontinued in patients diagnosed with interstitial lung disease (ILD) or pneumonitis.
+Permanently discontinue KADCYLA in patients diagnosed with interstitial lung disease (ILD) or pneumonitis.

-KADCYLA should be temporarily discontinued in patients experiencing Grade 3 or 4 peripheral neuropathy until resolution to ≤ Grade 2.
+Temporarily discontinue KADCYLA in patients experiencing Grade 3 or 4 peripheral neuropathy until resolution to ≤ Grade 2.

 Preparation for Administration

-- Administer KADCYLA as an intravenous infusion only with a 0.22 micron in-line polyethersulfone (PES) filter.
+- Administer KADCYLA as an intravenous infusion only with a 0.2 or 0.22 micron in-line polyethersulfone (PES) filter.
 Do not administer as an intravenous push or bolus.